nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 While minor, the discrepancy may cause confusion to users.
 We plan to standardise the success message, mentioning in both cases the date or date range within which the cases were found for greater clarity.

-In addition, the success messages differ in whether they use "case" or "person".
-Standardising terminology could also reduce confusion for the user.